neilkatahira/EE-Emerge-2020-Loopmaster/README.md

 ## Building

 PCB and enclosure files will be located in their respective subdirectories.
 These were fabricated either with a 3D printer or with a laser cutter.
-Software for the instruments will just have to be compiled and loaded into their respective MCU's either in the Puredata IDE or in CCS Cloud.
+Software for the instruments will just have to be compiled and loaded into their respective MCU's either in the Puredata IDE or in Energia.

 ## Usage